Holidey History, Family Crest & Coats of Arms

 The ancient Scottish name Holidey was first used by the Strathclyde-Briton people of the Scottish/English Borderlands.
-The original bearer of the name lived near the mountain called Holy Day
+The original bearer of the name lived near the mountain called, Holy Day, in the county of Annandale.
+However, some sources claim the "name is derived from the slogan or war cry of the family 'a holy day, a holy day.' "

 Early Origins of the Holidey family